Escena del jugador y acciones de entrada

 ../../_images/left_inputmap.webp

 Let's now add support for a gamepad's left joystick.
-Click the "+" button again but this time, select Manual Selection -> Joypad Axes.
+Click the "+" button again but this time, select the input within the input tree yourself.
+Select the negative X axis of the left joystick under Joypad Axes.

 Nota

 The final action to set up is the jump action.
-Bind the Space key and the gamepad's A button.
+Bind the Space key and the gamepad's A button located under Joypad Buttons.

 Tu acción de entrada jump debería verse así.

 Esas son todas las acciones necesarios por el juego.
-Puede usar este menú para designar cualquier grupo de tecla o botón en sus proyectos.
+Puedes usar este menú para designar cualquier grupo de tecla o botón en sus proyectos.

 En el siguiente parte, vamos a programar y verificar el movimiento de jugador.